 We have a great range of student prizes including an amazing first prize in the Year 7-8 division of $400 + gift voucher and the honour of the Author’s Trophy & School’s Trophy for a year.

 Certificates of achievement are also awarded by the judges for highly commended entries.

 Make sure your school is part of this unique New Zealand competition.
 Give your students voice.
 Foster creativity.
 Teach writing as a communicative skill and nurture its power to connect.
 The IWA supports teachers.
 We supply the Unit Cover Plan, an Assessment Cover Sheet and the Essay Question and instructions.
 You have the option to use the IWA starter for your own assessment purposes and records if you choose.
 It is your choice how you run the programme, simply select the top three entries from your class to submit.
 Imagine if your school won.

 This is your opportunity to get involved with issues that affect you.
 Your involvement signals that you agree that students need a platform to express themselves as writers.
 In this information based society your ability as a generation to connect with global and immediate audiences is unprecedented.
 The IWA provides connection.
-Let’s not forget, first prize winner receives $750 for themselves as well as recognition from the IWA for you, your school and your teacher.
+Let’s not forget, first prize winner receives $400 plus a gift voucher for themselves as well as recognition from the IWA for you, your school and your teacher.

 MEET THE JUDGING PANEL

 Dr Matthew Farry

 Director, Institute for Courageous Conversations About Race, South Pacific

 A leader, educator and researcher in the field of equity and inclusion, migration, settlement, intercultural communication and anti-racism in organisational development.
 Recent roles include Assistant Professor, Division of Social Sciences and Education, Lebanese American University, Beirut, Lebanon and Associate Dean International Education, Unitec, Auckland.